shensz/SszLint/README.md

+#How to use

-Step 1.
-Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories:
+##Step 1.
+Add it in your root build.gradle at the end of repositories

 	allprojects {
 		repositories {